10 Royal Family Holiday Traditions You Might Want to Steal Yourself

 Celebrating two birthdays

 While birthdays aren’t exactly holidays, we sure like to treat them like it.
 How would you feel if you got to celebrate your big day twice a year?
 If you’re a British royal, you can.
 Ever since 1748, monarchs have let their actual birthdays go by and celebrated on a warm summer Saturday instead.
 For instance, Queen Elizabeth II was actually born April 21, but she typically holds her Trooping the Colour birthday parade on the second Saturday in June.
-Here’s the real reason why the Queen celebrates two birthdays.
+These are the 10 royal birthday traditions you didn’t know existed.